freekklein/freekklein/README.md

 ### Hi there 👋

+I am Freek Klein, a Data Enthusiast managing a team of data scientists and analysts.
+I live in Voorschoten, The Netherlands.

 <!--
 **freekklein/freekklein** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.